jvm-profiling-tools/ap-loader/README.md

 the [main API class](https://github.com/jvm-profiling-tools/async-profiler/blob/master/src/api/one/profiler/AsyncProfiler.java) from the async-profiler.jar.

-The API of the `AsyncProfilerLoader` can be used to execute all commands the CLI programmatically.
+The API of the `AsyncProfilerLoader` can be used to execute all commands of the CLI programmatically.

-### Snapsshots
+### Snapshots

-We currently only release to snapshop, as the API is not stable yet.
+We currently only release to snapshot, as the API is not stable yet.

 ```xml
 <dependency>
     <groupId>me.bechberger</groupId>
     <artifactId>ap-loader</artifactId>